mvvvv/stereokit-template/readme.md

 First, check that you can launch the Stereokit-rust demos as described here https://github.com/mvvvv/StereoKit-rust/blob/master/README.md

-Then, go to the Stereokit-template project and transform it to your project :
+Then, go to the Stereokit-template project and transform it to your project:
 - by renaming the name, package and labels in Cargo.toml,
 - and removing the .git in order to create yours,

-### Run your project on your PC's headset :
+### Run your project on your PC's headset:
 * Make sure you have [OpenXR installed](https://www.khronos.org/openxr/) with an active runtine.
 * Launch: `cargo run`

-### Run your project on your PC using the [simulator](https://stereokit.net/Pages/Guides/Using-The-Simulator.html)
+### Run your project on your PC using the [simulator](https://stereokit.net/Pages/Guides/Using-The-Simulator.html):
 * Launch: `cargo run  -- --test`

 If you're using VsCode you'll see two launchers in launch.json to debug the project.

+### Build and create an exportable repository of your PCVR program:
+`cargo build_sk_rs <the path of your exportable repository>`

 ## Run the project on your Android headset:
 * Launch: `cargo apk run --lib`